Sheng254/quantron/README.md

 - **Calculations:** Quantron can perform simple arithmetic for you.

 ## Accessing Quantron (BETA)
-To access Quantron, simply visit the following website: (the link will be provided later)
+To access Quantron, simply visit the following website: http://sheng254.pythonanywhere.com

 ## Usage Examples
 - 🤖 Quantron (Text): "How would you like to interact? (speak/type):"